-We continued our conversations with our communities, key stakeholders and others such as Welsh Government and the Future Generations Commissioner to get views on the Well-being Plan and our Well-being Objectives.
+We continued our conversations with our communities, key stakeholders and others such as Welsh Government and the Future Generations Commissioner to get views on the draft objectives and Plan.

-The feedback received from our involvement work has informed this plan and has helped the PSB to consider how it can maximise its contribution to the five ways of working and the well-being goals.
+The feedback received from our involvement work will inform our final Plan and help the PSB to consider how it can maximise its contribution to the five ways of working and the well-being goals.